Xin-Shu/CS7IS2_GroupProject/README.md

 - numpy 1.22.3
 - pygame 2.1.2
 - tensorflow:
-  - On Intel and NVidia core: 1.15.5
+  - On Intel and NVidia core: 1.15.5 (CPU-only or accelerated by CUDA v11.x & cuDNN v8.3.x)
   - On AMD Ryzen and Radeon core: tensorflow-directml 1.15.5, but require version of Python to be not higher than 3.6.*

 ## Addressed and solved game